4.2.5 The AAT review process

 If the parties reach agreement, and the terms of the agreement are lodged with the AAT in writing, the AAT may make a decision in accordance with those terms or give effect to the terms of the agreement as part of the AAT's decision, if it thinks it appropriate to do so (AAT Act section 42C).

 If oral submissions are to be made by the parties the AAT will arrange for a hearing to be held.
-A panel (generally 1 or 2 members) will sit as the AAT for the purposes of the review.
-Where more than 1 member is sitting on the panel, 1 of the members is designated as the presiding member (AAT Act section 19A).
+A panel (generally one or 2 members) will sit as the AAT for the purposes of the review.
+Where more than one member is sitting on the panel, one of the members is designated as the presiding member (AAT Act section 19A).
 In reviewing a decision the AAT is not bound by rules of evidence.
 The AAT is required to conduct proceedings with as little formality and technicality, and with as much expedition as a proper consideration of the matter permits (AAT Act section 33).
 An AAT first review hearing must be in private, and the AAT may give directions as to who may be present (CSRC Act section 95K).
 Generally, an AAT second review hearing must be in public (AAT Act section 35(1)).
 However, the AAT may decide that an AAT second review hearing is to take place in private and give directions as to who may be present (AAT Act section 35(2)).

 The AAT may take evidence on oath or affirmation for the purposes of a review of a decision (AAT Act section 40(2)).
 Children of the parties, or children being cared for by a non-parent carer who is a party, are not to give oral testimony (CSRC Act section 98A).
 The AAT may adjourn the hearing from time to time.
 The presiding member of the AAT panel may give directions about the procedure to be followed on the hearing of the review (AAT Act section 33).
 The presiding member can direct who will be present during the hearing.
 The President of the AAT may, by legislative instrument, give directions in relation to the conduct of AAT first reviews (CSRC Act section 95Q).